simonkruger10/TV2-Semesterprojekt/README.md

 8. Return to the database tool window.
 Click on the "Data Source Properties", go to schemas and choose the newly created "tv2_semesterprojekt_f3f70b5a".
 Drop it down and apply default schemas.
 Hit "Apply", then "OK".

 9. Lastly, right-click on the "tables.sql" under resources.
    Edit a new configuration, add the newly created "tv2_semesterprojekt_f3f70b5a" as the target data source.
-Execute "tables.sql", "dummy_data.sql" and "set_tv2_owner.sql" in the following order.
+   Execute "tables.sql", "dummy_data.sql" and "set_tv2_owner.sql" in that order.
 Hit "Apply", then "OK".

 ## Run source code